SherineAwad/Neurog2/README.md

 Below are the UMAP visualizations of marker gene expression across clusters.
 These are auto-generated from your data and saved in the figures/ directory.

+### Initial Clustering

 ![UMAP CLUSTERS](figures/umap_clusters.png)

+### Marker Gene UMAP Plots
+Below are the UMAP visualizations of marker gene expression across clusters.
+These are auto-generated from your data and saved in the figures/ directory.

 <img src="figures/umapclustered_analysed_neurog2_Malat1.png" alt="Malat1" width="33%"><img src="figures/umapclustered_analysed_neurog2_mt-Atp6.png" alt="mt-Atp6" width="33%"><img src="figures/umapclustered_analysed_neurog2_Sox9.png" alt="Sox9" width="33%">